11florin/valentina-s-flowers-paradise/README.md

 ### Layout and spacing
 * Generous padding and margins to keep sections visually separated and easy to scan.
-* Consistent use of Bootstrap grid and utility classes for alignment and responsiveness.

 ## 7. Accessibility